ghi-electronics/Documentation/software/tinyclr/special-pins.md

 ## VBAT

-The VBAT pin on SITCore SoCs and SoMs is used to provide battery power to the [Real Time Clock](tutorials/real-time-clock.md) (RTC).
-The tutorial also include the battery backed memory.
+The VBAT pin on SITCore SoCs and SoMs is used to provide battery power to the [Real Time Clock](tutorials/real-time-clock.md) (RTC) and its battery backed memory.

 ## Debug Interface

-For debugging, a design must have either the USB client or UART interface (or both).
+USB or Serial can be used for [debugging](tutorials/debugging.md).